zhong-j-yu/rekex/doc/RegExp.md

         var ref1  = backRef("g1");
         var ref1_ = backRef(g1);

-The group number of a group (unnamed or named) within a regex can be found by
+The group number of a group (unnamed or named) within a regular expression can be found by

         var exp2 = seq(g1, ":", g2, ",", ref2);
         int g2_num = findGroupNumberIn(g2, exp2); // 2